The best 29 Architecture books

 What's World Without End about?

 World Without End is a historical novel by Ken Follett that takes place in the 14th century in the fictional town of Kingsbridge.
-It follows the lives of four children who witness a killing and their intertwined destinies as they grow up amidst war, plague, and political turmoil.
-The book explores themes of power, religion, and the resilience of the human spirit.
+It follows the lives of various characters as they navigate the challenges of the time, including the Black Death, the Hundred Years' War, and political and religious turmoil.
+The book delves into themes of power, love, and survival, offering a rich and immersive portrayal of medieval life.

 Who should read World Without End?